 We don’t tell students what choices to make, we teach them that their choices matter.

 Shannon specializes in animal protection issues and has been a guest speaker in schools across the Twin Cities since 2003.
-He has presented for tens of thousands of students, from 6th grade classes to college ethics courses, have heard him present.
-He is a certified Minneapolis public schools volunteer who’s worked with after school clubs, adult classes, and students learning English.
+He has presented for tens of thousands of students, from 6th grade classes to college ethics courses.
+He is a certified Minneapolis public schools volunteer who’s worked with after-school clubs, adult classes, and students learning English.
 Shannon graduated from Century College and enjoys freelance drawing and painting.
 He enjoys combining art with advocacy, camping, kayaking, and traveling.
 For several years, Shannon worked as a supervisor at the Coon Rapids Humane Society.
 He is a member of Minneapolis-based Compassionate Action for Animals and loves working with students to help put animal protection into focus with our daily lives.

 Christine is the Minnesota State Director for The Humane Society of the United States and has been an educator with Bridges of Respect since 2005.
 She has been active in the field of animal protection since 2002 with a focus on grassroots legislative campaigns and electoral advocacy.
 She is vice president of the Minnesota Partnership for Animal Welfare and serves on the board of Friends of Minnesota Scientific and Natural Areas.
 Christine enjoys bringing her real world experience working on animal protection policy into the classroom and encouraging the development of critical thinking skills.
 She is the recipient of Compassionate Action for Animals’ 2017 Kenny Feldman Animal Advocate Award, created to recognize a person, organization, or business whose work is pushing the ball forward for animals.